Just a little bit of non game news today. Huskins gets more coverage about him and his first goal and the Ducks have some new wallpapers.

 Kent Huskins hasn't had time to think about where he wants to put it, but he figures to keep a close eye on the puck he received Monday night.

 Not only did the defenseman score his first NHL goal in the Ducks' 6-3 victory but it came against the Detroit Red Wings.
-And he put the puck past future Hall of Fame goalie Dominik Hasek.
+And he put the puck past future Hall of Fame goalie Dominik Hasek."He's one of the best ever at that position," the soft-spoken Huskins said.
+"To sneak one by him makes it a little extra special."

 Perhaps the biggest thing about the goal is that Huskins had the confidence to jump into the play without fear of making a mistake.
 That was something Coach Randy Carlyle didn't see during Huskins' initial training camps with the Ducks.